 The rooms truly create a sophisticated and elegant ambiance with the combination of warm colors and subtle yet gorgeous patterns in the sheets and linens.
 The windows in each room are unique; they give you a feeling that you’re on a balcony with its wide-open wooden windows and faux iron balconies.
 Choices of different room types are available and a special room has a view of the fortress – this is also their most expensive room, so perhaps best saved for a special occasion!

 Aside from being close to the Old Town, there are also several other activities on Corfu that their tour desk can help arrange for you.
 You can also leave your kids under the supervision of a trained sitter, which they can help you arrange.

-There are restaurants on site if you’re feeling tired after a long day of sightseeing around Corfu Town, catering to a variety of needs.
-Kids meals are available for picky eaters, and special dietary requirements of guests are also taken into consideration.
+There are restaurants on-site if you’re feeling tired after a long day of sightseeing around Corfu Town, catering to a variety of needs.
+Kids’ meals are available for picky eaters, and the special dietary requirements of guests are also taken into consideration.
 Bringing your pets won’t be a problem and you can even walk them in the garden in the morning!

 It was recently renovated in just 2016, transforming it into the modern hotel is it now.
 It’s a cozy hotel, with just 30 rooms and 1 suite, so service is individualized and personal.
 In terms of style, the interiors are decorated with exquisite furniture and embellishments.
 The lobby showcases pure elegance and class with its style choices.

 Their rooms have parquet floors, and some bed frames are made out of wood and others from iron.
 One thing’s for sure: the mattresses are soft and comfortable, and many of their past guests raved about it!
 The hotel mixes and matches different classic pieces to create that romantic and sophisticated style for all the rooms.
 Most of their rooms have a balcony and the views are mesmerizing!